The Senate has convened, unilaterally, in Special Session for the sole purpose of consideration of Executive Order 19-14.

 Defendants With Mental Illness; Requiring a jail’s staff to screen each defendant booked into a jail on misdemeanor charges using a certain instrument to determine if there is an indication of a mental health disorder; requiring an authorized professional completing a certain evaluation to issue a professional certificate if an evaluation of the defendant demonstrates that the defendant appears to meet the criteria for involuntary examination under the Baker Act, etc.

-Last Action: 3/26/2019 Senate - Now in Appropriations Subcommittee on Criminal and Civil Justice
+Last Action: 5/3/2019 Senate - Died in Appropriations Subcommittee on Criminal and Civil Justice

 Bill Text: Web Page | PDF